AtomicNoggin/include/README.md

 ```js
 include.fetch('filename.xml'[,{options}]).then(function(text) {...});
 ```
-NOTE: it will store the file as per default type settings unless overridden in the options object
+*NOTE*: it will store the file as per default type settings unless overridden in
+        the options object

 ###include.flush
 flush the entire cache if need be